sergeluca/Power-Platform-BPM-Toolkit/README.md

 # Power Platform BPM Toolkit Preview (SharePoint version)

 Welcome to the early release of the Power Platform BPM Toolkit for SharePoint.
+The creator of this tool is serge luca aka 'Doctor Flow'.
+@sergeluca.

 ### What is the BPM Toolkit ?